Nonlinear Hall Effects induced by Berry Curvature Dipole in CuPb$_9$(PO$_4$)$_6$O: RESULTS AND DISCUSSION

 The additional term in the Hamiltonian switches the eigenstates \{$\ket{+\uparrow}$,$\ket{+\downarrow}$ \} and \{$\ket{-\downarrow}$,$\ket{-\uparrow}$\} while evolving along k$_z$.
 This generates four doubly degenerated crossings in the band structure.
 This is presented in Fig. \ref{fig4}(c).

 The low energy Hamiltonian around the points w1 and w2 are described by the following Hamiltonian:

 The Hamiltonian takes the form,

-The vector $V(f_x,f_y)$ simply makes $\pm$4$\pi$ rotation while coming back to original position in $k_x-k_y$ plane along a loop shown in Fig. \ref{fig4}(d), thus the topological invariant Chern number of the node is given by,
+We define the winding vector V=$(f_x,f_y)$ which is linear in third direction so choosing the dispersion in $k_x-k_y$ plane is sufficient to define the Chern number for the above Hamiltonian (See Appendix D).
+The vector V=$(f_x,f_y)$ simply makes $\pm$4$\pi$ rotation while coming back to original position in $k_x-k_y$ plane along a loop shown in Fig. \ref{fig4}(d), thus the topological invariant Chern number of the node is given by,

 Hence, C$_{w1}$=2 and C$_{w2}$=-2 verifies the points w1 and w2 to be double Weyl points.
 The details of the numerical parameters of a, b, c are presented in supplementary Table \ref{tab1}.

 Similarly, the low energy Hamiltonian at the points s2 and s3 are given by,